OYANG21/CICD-demo/README.md

 # Devops-CICD-example

+Switch to `test` branch for responses to tech challenge response

 Demo pipeline using Serverless Framework and Github Actions to deploy lambda functions with APIGateway RestAPI endpoint

 ## Design